neolution-ch/Neolution.ReleaseProcessTest.Test3/README.md

     git checkout -b hotfix/v1.2.3 v1.2.3
     ```

-    The version number is detected from git history.
+    The version number is automatically detected from the latest Git tag in the branch history using release-it.
 The branch name must start with the `hotfix/` prefix.

     *Note: The 'Create Branch Release' workflow automatically detects whether it's running from a `release/*` or `hotfix/*` branch and adjusts version detection accordingly.*